 Josh and I are a bigger fan of red wine, especially Cabernet Sauvignon, so we asked what was the best of the 8 or so that they offered.
 Of course their Stature version was the best, but we were looking for a more affordable price point.
 We ended up loving the Hawkeye Cabernet which had a deep cherry taste with some Earth taste to give it full body.
 We ended up liking it so much and because we signed up for the wine club, we bought 6 bottles and 2 of the Stature!

 It was getting dark and late, so we drove to our hotel in Napa to take a nap-a.
 Haha ;-)

 River Terrace Inn - A Noble House Hotel

 1600 Soscol Ave Napa, California, 94559

 The location of the River Terrace Inn was perfect.
-We were walking distance from restaurants and shopping, and also along the river.
+Located in downtown Napa valley, we were walking distance from restaurants and shopping, and also along the river.
 The only problem was the walls of the room were a little thin, but if you have enough wine, you won't notice.
 Also, the hotel lobby was under major construction, renovations should be completed by early 2017.
 They had a great outdoor area with wine and fire pits!

 Since we were in Napa for less than 24 hours we didn't have a chance to try too many places, but really enjoyed these 2 spots: